 Patrice Chapon has been making his chocolate from "bean-to-bar" since 1985 from his workshop in Chelles, 20km north-east of Paris.

 It takes 10 days to make the chocolate as we see it in the store.
 Even the cacao growers in the tropics (10° North or South of the Equator) are amazed at what final result can be achieved from simple looking cacao beans.
-(More on how he makes his chocolate here).

 Chocolaterie Chapon, 69 Rue du Bac, 75007 Paris

-BeauPassage
+Pierre Hermé, BeauPassage

-Don't miss the opening at N°83 on the left (just before rue de Varenne) to BeauPassage, the gourmet square at the back of rue de Grenelle.
-It's a good stopping point for lunch with a choice of eateries.
-For teatime, stop for macarons et al at the Pierre Hermé Café.
-There are so many of them around Paris, but this one has a quiet outside terrasse amongst some greenery, if you're looking to hide from the paparazzi behind the totem-like statue, Les Mangoustes de Beauvais.
+Don't miss the opening on the left at N°53 rue de Grenelle (or at N°83 on rue du Bac, just before rue de Varenne) to BeauPassage's gourmet square.
+It's a good stopping point for lunch with a choice of several super eateries.
+But for teatime, a favourite stop is for macarons et al at the Pierre Hermé Café.

 Thierry Marx Bakery, BeauPassage